 So often thrown under the bus for their fishy flavor, sardines deserve better.
 They’re full of minerals and calcium as well as the best kinds of fatty acids.
 If the flavor is too strong for you, take the sting out by simply using less of the fish (a little can go a long way) or using something like tomato sauce for balance (they’re fantastic atop your favorite pizzas).

 Sure, there’s your grandmother’s pickled herring, a healthy option in its own right but perhaps not the sexiest of choices.
-It’s great for your brain and battle inflammatory conditions, among other things.
+It’s great for your brain and it battles inflammatory conditions, among other things.
 It’s also great fried up or poached and placed on some bruschetta.

 Lean and mean, swordfish is full of zinc and Omega-3 fatty acids while having next to no fat content.
 We like it chopped up in pasta or grilled in steak form over open flames.